 Although Emma has a few geographic limitations, it's a fantastic option for most Canadians.
 Their policies are very affordable, and the 100% online process gets you covered in a matter of minutes.
 For most people, Emma will be the ideal way to get life insurance in Canada.

 PolicyAdvisor bills itself as "a brand new approach for an age-old industry" and seeks to blend modern technology with human expertise to make it stress-free and straightforward to buy life insurance.
 They've only been around for a few years, so don't be surprised if the service isn't quite as robust (yet) as the others in our review.

 As you'd expect, PolicyAdvisor doesn't have as much client feedback as some of the agencies in our review.
-We weren't able to find a listing for the company with the Better Business Bureau; however, out of nearly 300 customer reviews around the internet, PolicyAdvisor fares well with ratings averaging between 4.7 and 4.9 out of 5 stars.
+However, out of over 1,000 customer reviews around the internet, PolicyAdvisor fares very well with ratings averaging at least 4.8 out of 5 stars.
 Customers say that the site is very user-friendly, and that the entire process is very transparent and easy to understand.

 The biggest downside to using PolicyAdvisor for life insurance is their limited coverage area.
-At the time of this review, the service was only available to residents of Ontario, Alberta and Manitoba, though the company hopes to expand to other provinces in the near future.
+At the time of this review, the service was only available to residents of Alberta, Manitoba, Ontario, and British Columbia, The company is working to expand into other provinces in the near future.
 That means we weren't able to use our comparison clients, a 25-year-old woman in Yukon Territory and a 40-year-old man in Montreal, as the basis of our sample quotes.

 Instant quotes available